cnr-ibba/SMARTER-repository/README.md

 application.
 When data directories are created for the first time, the ownership of such directories is the same of the service running in the container.
 You can change it according your needs, but remember that services run under a *non privileged* user, so you have to define **at least** the *read* privileged for files, and the *read-execute* privileges for directories.

 ## Setting up *.env* variables

 You can set variables like password and users using [environment variables](https://docs.docker.com/compose/environment-variables/) that could be passed on runtime or by *env files*.
 The default *env file* is a `.env` file placed inside django docker-composed root directory.
-This file **MUSTN'T** be tracked using *CVS*
+This file **MUST NOT** be tracked using *CVS*

 > You should also store sensitive informations using [docker secrets](https://docs.docker.com/v17.12/engine/swarm/secrets/)